b-lukaszuk/RJ_BS_eng/contents/prediction.md

 the results match those returned by `getPrecictedY` somewhat before in this section.

-Moreover, the package allows us to calculate other useful stuff, like [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) that tells us how much change in the variability on Y-axis is explained by our model
+Moreover, the package allows us to calculate other useful stuff, like the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) that tells us how much change in the variability on Y-axis is explained by our model